 There is no offside rule in Futsal.

-One (1) passback to the goalkeeper per possession.
+One (1) pass back to the goalkeeper per possession.
 A goalkeeper throw counts as the 1 passback per possession.
-The goalkeeper cannot touch the ball again until it has crossed midfield or a member of the opposing team has touched the ball.
+The goalkeeper cannot touch the ball again until a member of the opposing team has touched the ball.